openxla/xla/docs/broadcasting.md

     |1 2 3| + |7 8 9|
     |4 5 6|

-The matrix's dimensions are (2,3), the vector's are (3).
+The matrix's dimensions are (2,3), and the vector's dimension is (3).
 The vector is broadcast by replicating it over rows to get:

     |1 2 3| + |7 8 9| = |8  10 12|
     |4 5 6|   |7 8 9|   |11 13 15|

-In Numpy, this is called [broadcasting](http://docs.scipy.org/doc/numpy/user/basics.broadcasting.html).
+In NumPy, this is called [broadcasting](http://docs.scipy.org/doc/numpy/user/basics.broadcasting.html).

 ## Principles

-The XLA language is as strict and explicit as possible, avoiding implicit and "magical" features.
-Such features may make some computations slightly easier to define, at the cost of more assumptions baked into user code that will be difficult to change in the long term.
-If necessary, implicit and magical features can be added in client-level wrappers.
+The XLA language is as strict and explicit as possible, avoiding implicit "magical" features.
+Such features might make some computations slightly easier to define, but at the cost of more assumptions baked into user code that will be difficult to change in the long term.
+If necessary, implicit magical features can be added in client-level wrappers.

-In regards to broadcasting, explicit broadcasting specifications on operations between arrays of different ranks is required.
-This is different from Numpy, which infers the specification when possible.
+With regard to broadcasting, XLA requires explicit broadcasting specifications on operations between arrays of different ranks.
+This is different from NumPy, which infers the specification when possible.

 ## Broadcasting a lower-rank array onto a higher-rank array

 *Scalars* can always be broadcast over arrays without an explicit specification of broadcasting dimensions.
-An element-wise binary operation between a scalar and an array means applying the operation with the scalar for each element in the array.
-For example, adding a scalar to a matrix means producing a matrix each element of which is a sum of the scalar with the corresponding input matrix's element.
+An element-wise binary operation between a scalar and an array means applying the operation with the scalar to each element in the array.
+For example, adding a scalar to a matrix means producing a matrix in which each element is a sum of the scalar and the corresponding element of the input matrix.

     |1 2 3| + 7 = |8  9  10|
     |4 5 6|       |11 12 13|